 And generosity has been, over the years, very humbling to Chris and I. The generosity of Paul Davis, of Mike Green with his fairground organ, of the many helpers, and especially the generosity of the people of Inkberrow in raising substantial amounts for our chosen charities.
 Thank you, all of you,!

 Over the years the tree has attracted substantial media attention, both in the press and on radio and television.
 It has been twice featured on BBC Midlands Today, twice on ITV Central News, ITN network news, and a number of times on BBC Hereford & Worcester local radio.
-This year the tree also featured in a BBC Christmas food programme.
+In 2018 the tree also featured in a BBC Christmas food programme.
 Some of the press coverage has been so bizarrely inaccurate it’s made us laugh but, as they say, there is no such thing as bad publicity, and providing it raises more money for charity we’re happy.

 Now 40 years old and 50+ ft high our tree is showing its age – as, of course are Chris and I!
 But as long as we still live at Laxford House and remain fit and able, the tree will be lit over the Christmas period and we hope it will bring a lot of pleasure to everyone who sees it and continue to raise a lot of money for charity.